Chester railway station: Facilities

 The station has a booking office that is staffed from 15 minutes before the first train until 15 minutes after the last train.
-There are live departure and arrival screens, a shop and a cafe.
+There are live departure and arrival screens and a shop.
+A pub called The Station Tap has been operated by Spitting Feathers in the station since April 2025.
 It has lifts and is fully accessible for disabled users.
 There is a car park with 83 spaces and cycle racks for 68 bicycles.